PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Introduction

-Extensive experiments are conducted on recent SOTA (state-of-the-art) UMMs and models only for image generation and editing.
+Extensive experiments are conducted on SOTA (state-of-the-art) UMMs and models only for image generation and editing.
 Results illustrate that inconsistency on performance exists across almost all models and tasks.
 This is likely due to the mismatch between the models’ mostly reactive generation behavior and the explicit planning requirements imposed by different tasks.
 Additionally, we discover an obvious gap between open-source and closed-source proprietary UMMs.
 Among all models and sub-tasks, GPT-Image-1 shows the best performance, while it still struggles with editing tasks.
 Models also tend to perform better on close-ended questions than open-ended ones, suggesting that detailed, fine-grained guidance is important in our tasks.
 These findings highlight a direction for future research.
 In summary, our contributions are threefold:

-$\bullet$ We propose PlanViz, a comprehensive and real-world-relevant benchmark.
+$\bullet$ We propose PlanViz, a representative and real-world-relevant benchmark.
 To the best of our knowledge, this is the first benchmark evaluating image generation and editing in computer-use tasks with planning process.

 $\bullet$ We propose PlanScore, a task-adaptive judgment score including three aspects: correctness of generated images, visual quality, and measurements of unwanted parts.
-By utilizing MLLM-as-judge, this provides a comprehensive, detailed and automated evaluation process.
+By utilizing MLLM-as-judge, this provides a detailed and automated evaluation process.

-$\bullet$ We conduct a comprehensive evaluation and analysis on 13 open-source or propriety UMMs, together with 9 models only for image generation and editing.
+$\bullet$ We conduct a large-scale evaluation and analysis on 13 open-source or propriety UMMs, together with 9 models only for image generation and editing.
 Results provide insightful findings about capabilities of UMMs in this new domain, and highlight areas for future improvement.